 Japchae is a labor-intensive dish that has been around for centuries.
 What most people don’t know is that it used to be made without noodles.
 The addition of glass noodles (made from sweet potatoes) is, in fact, quite recent as restaurant owners wanted to create a more filling dish.
 All of the vegetables and perfectly seasoned beef are cooked separately and then mixed in with the cooked noodles.

-Chung Jung One Sweet Potato Glass Noodles, 3 packs for $10.60 on Amazon
+Chung Jung One Sweet Potato Glass Noodles, 3 packs for $7.99 from Amazon

 These also happen to be gluten-free.